A Toronto house less than 10ft wide just hit the market for nearly $2M

 Published Saturday, August 27, 2022 3:19PM EDT

-If you’re aren’t looking closely, you could miss 138 St Clarens Avenue – the newly listed home in Toronto’s Little Portugal is only 8 feet wide.
+If you aren’t looking closely, you could miss 138 St Clarens Avenue – the newly listed home in Toronto’s Little Portugal is only 8 feet wide.

 The property hit the market this week, listed at $1,950,000, realtor Keven Trudel with Real Estate Bay Realty told CTV News Toronto Friday.